Resident234/php.net/pages/www.php.net_function.apc-cas.php.md

-In case anyone is puzzled by the function name, &quot;cas&quot; refers to http://en.wikipedia.org/wiki/Compare-and-swap
+In case anyone is puzzled by the function name, "cas" refers to http://en.wikipedia.org/wiki/Compare-and-swap

 #